“Way beyond a transport hub”: Darwin’s aviation history from the great race to today

 “To actually spend some time and really delve into that and research it was pretty rewarding,” he says.

 “It was a remarkable flight.
-I have a grab in the film from a local historian saying it probably should be considered in the same breath as the Apollo mission and I take his point.
+I have a grab in the film from a local historian saying and I take his point.

 “I did focus a bit on the achievements of Wally Shiers and Jim Bennet, the mechanics that were on that flight, because they tend to get overlooked.